 Increasingly, I was asked if I would take care of people's dogs when they went away, and thus my dog boarding business evolved.
 Perhaps inevitably, I also spent several years doing solo training walks for reactive dogs, which was particularly rewarding.

 The 'forever home' that had been lined up for Pearl then fell through.
-Which was just as well, since the idea of letting her go was proving impossible.
+Which was just as well, since I couldn't imagine letting her go.
 Pearl is now seven and a complex little soul who - just like my beloved Dex - has taught me so much about dogs.

-In 2015, I moved to Borehamwood, and my brother John came on board.
-He too is an experienced fosterer and rescuer, and had been building up a great dog walking business of his own.
-Between us, we started Dexter's Dogs Daycare
+In 2015, I moved to Borehamwood, and started Dexter's Dogs Daycare.
+My brother John came on board; he too is an experienced fosterer and rescuer.